dev-anony/Academic-Score/README.md

-Development paused Author 2 died in the event of COVID -Amen
+Development paused Author 2 died in the event of COVID.

+-Amen